 We share with you one of the most fascinating butterfly images that I have ever photographed.
 In real terms, this is one of the 50,000+ slides we’ve processed.
 It is one among the most enigmatic in the collection.

 I was within excellent range for my macro lens– just 12″ away from the butterfly.
 She remained in place and did not flee.
 What happened next continues to puzzle me.
 Why?
 Because I have approached several hundred thousand butterflies over the years and I have never seen a butterfly do exactly what this one did.
-I recently attended an international Congress of lepidopterists and when a researcher presented his study of butterflies and their ability to respond to visual stimuli, I noted this experience during the Q and A interaction – but without much response.
+I recently attended an international Congress of lepidopterists and when a researcher presented his study of butterflies and their ability to respond to visual stimuli, I noted this experience during the Q and A interaction – but without much response from the panelists.

 What happened?
 She turned her head to her right, and looked at me.
 She paused.
 She fled.